splx-ai/agentic-radar/README.md

 We welcome contributions from the AI and security community!
 Join our [Discord community](https://discord.gg/QZQpef5PsD) to connect with other developers, discuss features, get support and contribute to **Agentic Radar** 🚀

 If you like what you see, give us a star!
 It keeps us inspired to improve and innovate and helps others discover the project 🌟

+## Frequently Asked Questions ❓

+**Q: Is my source code being shared or is everything running locally?**
+A: Everything is running locally.
+Your source code is never uploaded anywhere.

 ## Contributing 💻